-- Complete assignments and submit them on time at the beginning of class on the due date.
+- Complete assignments and submit them on time.
 Assignments and their due dates are noted in the course modules in Canvas.
-Because employers value timely completion of work and college is where you should be learning good habits for the workplace, late assignments will be penalized. - Keep copies of all graded exams and papers returned to you. - Hand in your own work.
+Because employers value timely completion of work and college is where you should be learning good habits for the workplace, late assignments will be penalized. - Keep copies of all graded assignments returned to you. - Hand in your own work.
 Academic dishonesty will not be tolerated.
 This includes cheating, copying and plagiarism (see the explanation of plagiarism later in this syllabus).